- Hirsutism – male pattern hair growth / excessive female hair growth, acne, deep voice, oily skin

 - The anovulation can also result in reduced fertility

-- May be visible by dark patches of skin, particularly on the neck and in skin folds
+- Acanthosis nigricans – dark patches of skin, particularly on the neck and in skin folds – secondary to insulin resistance

-- E.g. Hirsutism – excessive hair growth on females.
+- E.g. Hirsutism – male pattern hair growth on females.
 Common during puberty as the hormonal axis matures, and usually transient.
-If persistent, or presents later in life, suspect another cause (e.g. PCOS)
+If persistent, or presents later in life, suspect another cause (e.g. testosterone producing tumour)

 Symptoms usually begin around the time of puberty, and worsen at the patient gets older.